- Law is taken jointly with one Arts subject for the final two years of the programme.

-- 30 credits of Law with 2 Arts subjects (or Critical Skills)
+30 credits of Law with 2 Arts subjects which may include Critical Skills

-- Continue in 2nd and 3rd year with at least 30 credits of Law and 30 credits of your chosen subject from 1st year (excluding Critical Skills).
-A Major in Law is possible from 2nd year.
+- Continue in 2nd and 3rd year with at least 30 credits of Law and 30 credits of your chosen subject from 1st year (excluding Critical Skills)

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|